Skip to main content

 LEAs complete the Title I, Part A LEA Carryover data collection form in the Consolidated Application and Reporting System (CARS/ConApp) during the winter release (which opens in January) to report expenditures and obligations through September 30.
 Once the expenditures and obligations amount is entered into the form and the form is saved, the system calculates the carryover dollar amount and percentage (if any).
 If the LEA has carryover greater than 15 percent and is eligible to apply for a waiver, the waiver request section will display in the Title I, Part A LEA Carryover form when the form is saved.

-IMPORTANT: The Title I, Part A LEA Carryover data collection form must be completed during the CARS Winter Release by the dates published by the CARS office.
+IMPORTANT: The Title I, Part A LEA Carryover data collection form must be completed during the CARS Winter Release during the dates published by the CARS office.
+For more information, please refer to the CARS Data Collection Forms Calendar web page.

 Back to Top